mpfi-dsp/Syn2Ves-User/README.md

 2) Run the Menu Item
 3) Select where you'd like your meshes exported (Each MultiROI will get its own folder within the directory you choose)

+#### Output

+- Folders containing meshes
+- CSVs with measurements for each MultiROI class

 ### Launch Syn2Ves Program

 1) Run the menu item to launch the program